 Referrals are an excellent means to add to your talent pool.
-Remember, employees know the company process and standards so they’re unlikely to recommend anyone who’d be a poor fit.
-Also, employees who refer people to the company are promoting the employers brand which means that they’re happy and productive employees.
+Remember, employees know the company process and standards.
+They’re unlikely to recommend anyone who’d be a poor fit.
+Also, employees who refer people to the company are promoting the employers brand.
+This showcases that they’re happy and productive employees!

 Candidate relationship management has real value

 Candidate relationship management allows you to keep people interested in your employer brand even though you don’t have a suitable job for them right now.
 This is a critical tool to have in the hiring process.
 It substantially reduces your time to hire rate and improves the quality of hires.

 Worldwide, there’s a lingering skills shortage with 89% of hiring managers expecting to encounter staff shortages in the future, particularly in technology.
 Combine that with the fact that 75% of passive candidates will consider changing jobs if the right position comes their way.

-Your talent pool is an invaluable resource if managed well because it holds top talent that you’ll never find if you go the route of only looking at candidates who respond to your job adverts.
+Your talent pool is an invaluable resource if managed well.
+It holds top talent that you’ll never find if you go the route of only looking at candidates who respond to your job adverts.